 The Stormwater Management Ordinance (SMO) – Public Works Code, Article 4.2 Sections 147-147.6 – requires compliance with the SMR.
 It applies to all new and redevelopment projects that create and/or replace 5,000 square feet or more of impervious surface in combined sewer areas or 2,500 square feet or more in separate sewer areas.

-- Electronic PDF and hardcopy submittal for projects submitting via ‘Multi-Phase SCP Project Information Form'
+- *NEW* Electronic PDF submittal ONLY for projects submitting via ‘Multi-Phase SCP Project Information Form'; however, SFPUC may request a hardcopy when needed.

-*NEW* SCP Review Fee and Check Submittal Guidelines: SCP Review Fees are required for all SCP submittals, effective January 1, 2021.
+- SCP Review Fee and Check Submittal Guidelines: SCP Review Fees are required for all SCP submittals.

 How To Comply With the Requirements